Marcia Rodd: Early years

-The daughter of an oil company executive, Rodd was born in Lyons, Kansas, the daughter of Rosetta (née Thran) and Charles C. Rodd.
+She is the daughter of Charles and Rosetta (née Thran) Rodd.
+Her father was an oil company executive.
+She has a brother, Stephen Rodd, a lawyer, and a sister, Barbara.
 For most of her youth, Rodd and her family lived in Tulsa.
 They moved to Wichita in time for her to attend East High School for her senior year.
 She also worked part-time at a store.
-She studied drama at Northwestern University.
-In the 1950s, she moved to New York City and performed onstage.
+She studied drama at Northwestern University, under the tutelage of Alvina Krause.
+She married Dale Hagen and followed him to New Haven, Connecticut where he enrolled in Yale Law School. and she performed in Yale Repertory Theatre.
+The couple then moved to New York City.